brianewell/ansible-smartos-tricks/README.md

 * **inputrc.bindings**: Dictionary that can be merged with existing inputrc key-bindings
 * **sshd.key_types**: List that can override the default of dsa, ecdsa, ed25519 and rsa
 * **sshd.config**: Dictionary that can be merged with existing sshd configuration parameters

+## Ansible Role

+The ansible role installs and configures a base SmartOS zone to act as an Ansible host to run this, and any other playbooks, templates and modules.

+### Configurable variables

+* **ansible.config.{section name}**: Dictionary that can be merged with existing ansible configuration parameters